-With a relatively constant total population in Germany, the average doctor density rose from 279 residents per doctor in 2000 to 221 residents per doctor in 2014.
-However, this development does in no way mean generally better patient-centered support, because the doctor density per region differs strongly.
-Thus, in densely populated areas there tends to be an oversupply – Hamburg, Bremen and Berlin display the highest doctor density, whereas rural states like Brandenburg or Saxony-Anhalt with 265 and 253 residents per doctor, respectively, are under-supplied.
-In the eastern German states vacant medical practices are found considerably more often than in older states – with the exception of Lower Saxony.
+The average doctor density in Germany amounted to 207 in 2018, meaning there were 207 inhabitants per one doctor.
+However, this development does not necessarily reflect better patient-centered support, because the doctor density per region differs strongly.
+Thus, in densely populated areas there tends to be an oversupply – Hamburg, Bremen and Berlin display the highest doctor density, whereas rural states like Brandenburg or Saxony-Anhalt are under-supplied.